japneet2302/2025AA05099_ML_Assignment/README.md

 ## 1. Problem Statement
 The objective of this project is to build and evaluate multiple machine learning classification models on a real-world dataset and deploy the models using an interactive Streamlit web application.
 The goal is to compare the performance of different classifiers using standard evaluation metrics and identify the best-performing model.
+“The Adult Census Income Dataset (UCI) was used.
+As it is publicly available, the dataset is not included and can be uploaded by the user in the Streamlit app

 ---